Raptor Visitor Management System

 What types of IDs will work in Raptor?

-The scanner is able to scan all state licenses, state identification cards, concealed handgun licenses, consular ID cards, green cards, active military cards, and passport card (not the full passport).
+The scanner can scan all state licenses, state identification cards, concealed handgun licenses, consular ID cards, green cards, active military cards, and passport card (not the full passport).
 It does not officially scan other countries’ identification cards.

 What if the person refuses to show identification?

 Contact the campus administrator immediately.
 The administrator can question the individual and explain the process to them.
-The administrator, based on their knowledge of the person and situation, can make a determination to allow entry or refuse access to the facility and/or a student.
-If the visitor does not supply a proper identification, the visitor can give their full name and date of birth, to be checked in.
+Based on their knowledge of the person and situation, the administrator can decide to allow entry or refuse access to the facility and/or a student.
+If the visitor does not supply proper identification, they can give their full name and date of birth to be checked in.

 What other information is the school taking from driver’s licenses?

-Raptor is only scanning the visitor’s name, date of birth and photo for comparison with a national database of registered sex offenders and any private alerts at the school.
-Additional visitor data will not be gathered and no data will be shared with any outside company or organization.
+Raptor only scans the visitor’s name, date of birth, and photo for comparison with a national database of registered sex offenders and any private alerts at the school.
+Additional visitor data will not be gathered, and no data will be shared with any outside company or organization.

-Is an ID card scan necessary each time a person comes into the building?
+Is an ID card scan necessary each time a person enters the building?

 What is the checkout process for visitors leaving the building?

 The checkout process doesn’t involve scanning the card again.
-The operator will simply find the name of the person who is signing out and click a “sign out” button.
+The operator will find the name of the person signing out and click a “sign out” button.
 This provides a record of entry and departure and time on any campus.

 Will the Raptor System be used for after-school activities?

-No, the system will only be used during normal school hours, Monday through Friday.
+No, the system will only be used during regular school hours, Monday through Friday.